Natsuki Hanae

 Natsuki Hanae (花江 夏樹, Hanae Natsuki) is a Japanese voice actor affiliated with Across Entertainment.
-He voiced Tanjiro Kamado in Demon Slayer: Kimetsu no Yaiba, Ken Kaneki in Tokyo Ghoul, Inaho Kaizuka in Aldnoah.Zero, Takumi Aldini in Food Wars: Shokugeki no Soma, Kōsei Arima in Your Lie in April, Sieg in Fate/Apocrypha, Korai Hoshiumi in Haikyu!!, Vanitas in The Case Study of Vanitas, Haruichi Kominato in Ace of Diamond, Maki Katsuragi in Stars Align, The Duke of Death in The Duke of Death and His Maid, and Ken 'Okarun' Takakura in Dandadan.
+He voiced Tanjiro Kamado in Demon Slayer: Kimetsu no Yaiba, Ken Kaneki in Tokyo Ghoul, Inaho Kaizuka in Aldnoah.Zero, Takumi Aldini in Food Wars: Shokugeki no Soma, Kōsei Arima in Your Lie in April, Sieg in Fate/Apocrypha, Korai Hoshiumi in Haikyu!!, Vanitas in The Case Study of Vanitas, Haruichi Kominato in Ace of Diamond, Maki Katsuragi in Stars Align, The Duke of Death in The Duke of Death and His Maid, Ken "Okarun" Takakura in Dandadan, and Qifrey in Witch Hat Atelier.

 Career

 Hanae entered the workforce while in high school.
 He thought about his career, but planned to become a voice actor.
 He joined Across Entertainment in November 2009.
 He made his first leading role in Tari Tari, and was credited as a composer for episodes 5 and 12.
 Hanae won the Best Rookie award at the 9th Seiyu Awards.
 He and Ryōta Ōsaka hosted the radio show ŌHana (逢坂市立花江学園, Ōsaka Shiritsu Hanae Gakuen).
 He began uploading Let's Play videos on YouTube in March 2019, amassing over 500,000 subscribers seven months later.

 On July 23, 2021, Hanae wrote on Twitter that his SNS accounts' (Twitter and YouTube) total followers surpassed two million people.

 On January 27, 2022, Hanae tested positive for COVID-19.
 On February 7, 2022, it was announced that he had recovered.